Quorum. A quorum is constituted by a majority of the voting members of the Faculty.

 Only members of the Faculty are eligible to vote in Faculty meetings.
-However others may attend Faculty meetings and participate in discussion.
-Persons normally expected to attend Faculty meetings are the President of the Student Assembly, members of the Office of the President Staff, the Librarian and the Registrar.
+However, others may attend Faculty meetings and participate in discussion.
+Persons normally permitted to attend Faculty meetings are the President of the Rhodes Student Government, members of the Senior Leadership Team, the Chief Information Officer, and the Registrar.
 Members of the Board of Trustees, Officers of Instruction who are not members of the Faculty, and one of the student members of any standing committee of the Faculty may attend Faculty meetings as they wish.

 In addition, individuals whose views on a particular issue are important to the conduct of Faculty business may be invited to attend a Faculty meeting and participate in discussion of that issue.
 These invitations are made by the Faculty Governance Committee or by the Faculty as a whole.

 The Faculty will vote by voice unless a show of hands is necessary to decide a majority.
-However a secret, written ballot can be called for by the presiding officer or by majority vote.
+However, an anonymous ballot can be called for by the presiding officer or by majority vote.

 New Business may be introduced from the floor of the meeting by any member of the Faculty, but any decision by vote on such business must be delayed until a subsequent meeting in order to satisfy the 48-hour notice rule.

 Upon the passage of a motion from the floor, the order of consideration of agenda items may be changed at any time during the meeting.